 As per the Bylaws (Art.
 18), it is the Board of Directors that appoints the Executive Responsible, after hearing the opinion of the Board of Statutory Auditors.
 Their duties and powers contained in the Regulation of the Executive Responsible, most recently updated on 26 July 2023 are defined at the time of their appointment.
-The Board of Directors in office since 31 March 2020 has appointed Diego Galli, head of Administration, Finance & Control and Chief Financial Officer of the Company, as INWIT's executive responsible for preparing the corporate accounting documents.
-It should be noted that, following the Shareholders' Meeting of 4 October and the subsequent Board of Directors' meeting that appointed Diego Galli as General Manager of the Company, on 20 October 2022 the Board of Directors appointed - subject to the favourable opinion of the Board of Statutory Auditors - Rafael Perrino, formerly Head of the Financial, Reporting, Accounting & Tax department, as Executive responsible for preparing the corporate accounting documents of INWIT.
-Insofar as, by law, responsible for the preparation of suitable administrative and accounting procedures to prepare the annual accounts and consolidated financial statements as well as any other financial communications, this role is recognised to have functional responsibility (organisational and by topic) for the internal controls for financial reporting.
-In this context, the Executive responsible is assisted by the Chief Executive Officer / General Manager, as part of the internal control system that the Company has adopted and of which it is an integral part.
-The Executive responsible reports to the Board of Directors, the Control and Risk Committee and - for those matters within its competence - the Board of Statutory Auditors.
+On 20 October 2022, the Board of Directors appointed - with the favourable opinion of the Board of Statutory Auditors - Rafael Perrino, former Head of the Financial, Reporting, Accounting & Tax Department, Executive responsible for preparing the corporate accounting documents of INWIT.
+Insofar as, by law, responsible for the preparation of suitable administrative and accounting procedures to prepare the annual accounts and consolidated financial statements as well as any other financial communications, this role is recognised to have functional responsible is assisted by the Chief Executive Officer / General Manager, as part of the internal control system that the Company has adopted and of which it is an integral part.
+The Executive responsible reports to the Board of Directors, the Control and Risk Committee and - for those matters within its competence - the Board of Directors.